Home » Home Reno » Picture Frame Wainscoting

 As an Amazon Associate, I earn from qualifying purchases.

 Hello!
-I am excited to be a guest here today with you sharing some how-to tips.
+I am excited to be a guest here today with you, sharing some how-to tips.
 I am Casey, creator of Yes to Lovely, a little blog that is my creative outlet in addition to being a wife and momma.
-After several life upheavals and some loss in our lives, I decided I wanted to focus on whatever lovely thoughts, moments or surroundings I could in order to not let life get me down.
-Hence, I daily choose to say, “yes!” to lovely and I compile lovely ideas and photos on my blog.
+After several life upheavals and some loss in our lives.
+I decided I wanted to focus on whatever lovely thoughts, moments, or surroundings I could find, so as not to let life get me down.
+Hence, I choose to say “yes!” to lovely every day, and I compile lovely ideas and photos on my blog.

-My husband and I recently took out a half wall in our tiny galley-style kitchen, and the project I am going to share with you today is using picture frame wainscoting to make the half wall and lower cabinets appear like an island.
-I am excited with the low cost and the results!
+My husband and I recently took out a half-wall in our tiny galley-style kitchen.
+The project I am going to share with you today uses picture-frame wainscoting to make the half wall and lower cabinets appear like an island.
+I am excited about the low cost and the results!

 Our galley kitchen was claustrophobic.
 With two toddlers, the space was getting nutty with four of us in there at a time.
 We knocked out part of a full wall and half a wall.
 This left us with a half wall in order to plug in our stove.
-We opted to turn the area into an island, and it is still a work in progress with hopes of removing the carpet for tile, adding stools and getting a new stove.
+We opted to turn the area into an island, and it is still a work in progress, with plans to remove the carpet and replace it with tile, add stools, and get a new stove.

-But in the meantime, in place of traditional wainscoting, to fool us all into thinking it looked like a real island cabinet, we mounted a board, stained it and to keep costs down, I applied plain white frames (available at any major home improvement store, I got mine at Lowe’s).
-This was an easier project than I was expecting it to be.
+But in the meantime, in place of traditional wainscoting, to fool us all into thinking it looked like a real island cabinet, we mounted a board, stained it, and to keep costs down, I applied plain white frames (available at any major home improvement store; I got mine at Lowe’s).
+This was an easier project than I expected.
 I was a little intimidated because measuring isn’t really my strong suit.
-I sew, cook and do paint projects often with little measuring and (usually) it all turns out.
+I sew, cook, and do paint projects often with little measuring, and (usually) it all turns out.
 That’s just the way I think – but using the level and really measuring was quite fun, actually!

 DIY frames as wainscoting

-To start I made sure to purchase enough frames to fill the space in a design I liked.
-So I bought four of the large frames, measured to make sure they would be equally spaced and then taped them to the wall using painter’s tape to keep them where I wanted.
+To start, I made sure to purchase enough frames to fill the space in a design I liked.
+So I bought four large frames, measured to make sure they would be evenly spaced, and then taped them to the wall with painter’s tape to keep them in place.
 The measuring was a bit tricky because we have an old house, and the floor is a wee bit sloped.
-So make sure you use a level but sometimes, a bit of eyeballing is necessary to make sure it lines up with baseboard or chair rails.
+So make sure you use a level, but sometimes, a bit of eyeballing is necessary to make sure it lines up with baseboard or chair rails.

-After taping the frames, I outlined each of the four corners with a pencil and took them off the wall.
-Originally, I tried using liquid nails to adhere them to the island, but you have to be an octopus to do this.
-It takes a while to stick and the frames like to pop off.
-So when the glue was not happening, I switched to finishing nails.
+After taping the frames, I outlined each corner with a pencil and removed them from the wall.
+Originally, I tried using Liquid Nails to adhere them to the island, but you have to be an octopus to do it.
+It takes a while to stick, and the frames like to pop off.
+So when the glue wasn’t working, I switched to finishing nails.
 Just pounded them in down the sides and on each corner.
 This step took only a few minutes.
 It does help to have a second set of hands, but re-taping the frame also works.

 Finally, I took some latex filler and covered the nail heads, primed and painted our makeshift island in a rich taupe hue, a contrasting color from our other cabinets.